ThibFieve/Fish-School-Tracking/README.md

 *Stochastic Processes: Tracking of a fish school*,
 Sep 2018 – Jan 2019

-__Tasks:__ In the context of the Stocastic Process course.
+__Tasks:__ In the context of the Stochastic Process course.
 We implement a simulation of tracking a fish school when confronted to a predator.

 ## Problem solving strategy: